Project: Historical Science

 THE LOGISTICAL SCIENCE

-Started as a subsidiary of religion, Metaphysics are currently left out from the mainstream of scientific application.
 Even though Einstein had brought cosmology out of metaphysics to be part of science, scientific communities are still ignoring other religious knowledge with no apparent reason other than they are part of religious dogmas.
-For them, metaphysics are being treated as part of philosophy that in a practical sense of it, were restricted to religious application.
-We shall argue that like cosmology, some specific metaphysics could be treated as part science in providing the answers on how physical entities with life sustaining were formed and controlled by the spiritual worlds.
+Started as a subsidiary of religion, Metaphysics are being treated as part of philosophy that in a practical sense of it, were restricted to religious application.
+Currently left out from the mainstream of scientific application, they risk to be lost along side with negligence.
+We shall argue that like cosmology, some specific metaphysical fields could be treated as part of science, which with proper references could provide the answers on how physical entities with life sustaining were formed and controlled by the spiritual worlds.

 The Logistical Methodology